Be Kind

-Being kind requires two virtues: awareness and choice.
-Most people react to events and other people with very little awareness about what they are saying or doing.
-We need to pause to become aware of what is going on in ourselves, and then deliberately choose our response.
+Kindness requires two virtues: awareness and choice.
+Most of us react to events and people with little awareness about what we are saying or doing.
+We need to pause to become aware of what is going on in ourselves, and then choose to be kind.

-We tend to judge others based on their actions, and ourselves based on our intentions.
+We tend to judge others based on their actions.
+Yet we judge ourselves based on our intentions.
 Perhaps we should be more consistent and judge others based on their intentions too.
-These are usually good, even if the execution leaves much to be desired.
+These are usually good, even if the execution is imperfect.

-When people judge us critically, we always feel defensive and tell ourselves that they just don’t understand.
+When people judge us critically, we get defensive and tell ourselves that they just don’t understand.
 And we are right.
 In the same way, when we judge others critically, we too don’t understand them.
-If we had special spectacles that allowed us to look straight into another person’s heart, most likely we would not be judging them, but weeping for them.
+If we could look straight into another person’s heart, most likely we would not be judging them, but weeping for them.

 2. Ease another’s burden